KATHY ARCHER

 Thoughts:

-Because Faith wants everyone to like her, wants to ensure her program produces good quality work and is a bit of a perfectionist, she does
+Because Faith wants everyone to like her, wants to ensure her program produces good quality work and is a bit of a perfectionist, she does do the work for her team rather than reviewing the document.

 As Faith and I worked through The Inner Guidance Cycle, and she became aware of those thoughts and how they created that frustration.
 That new awareness helped her begin to shift her perspective.